 Some friends and fellow clients from the Clubhouse attended his service, sharing stories and memories of my Dad with me and my siblings.
 They remarked on his kindness, his willingness to listen, and the gentle sense of compassion he offered along their shared path of fluctuating mental wellness.

 I must tell you the day of his funeral service was a really great day, and that might sound odd considering it was also emotionally tough, and physically exhausting.
 Yet there was this greater sense of connection with my Dad, through the stories shared by the people in the room who knew him.
 And it was then I realized that even when his ability to care for himself was unpredictable at times, he will be remembered for the ways he supported others.

 So I guess my advice right now is this: don't do this alone.
 Get out of the house.
 Find your community.
 Support others.

 I will rely on friends and family through the coming weeks, months, for sure.
 I will go to work to stay busy, and at home I will try to keep the screen time at a minimum so as not to numb what I am feeling.
 I will get outside of my own head and into community with others, in the safe space of a yoga class.

 But I also have a desire to support the safe space that was available to my Dad in the final stages of his life.
-The Clubhouse where he spent time is managed by a non-profit organization, and for the month of February, half the proceeds from the sale of my Beginner Block Printing E-Course will benefit the North Peace Mental Health Society.
+The Clubhouse where he spent time is managed by a non-profit organization, and for the forseeable future - half the proceeds from the sale of my Beginner Block Printing E-Course will benefit the North Peace Mental Health Society.